Joe Kenney studied figurative and monumental sculpture for two and one-half years at the University of

 Bureau of Catholic Indian Missions, Washington, DC.

-National Tekakwitha Conference, Great Falls, Montana.
+National Tekakwitha Conference, Alexandra, Louisiana.

 St. Pius X Catholic School, Tulsa, Oklahoma.